How Investing in Small Business Ventures Can Make Money?

 Whether or not a small business investor reinvests his or her dividends can have an enormous effect on their ultimate net worth.
 There is no right or wrong answer.
 If you desire to live better now and give up more wealth in the future, taking dividends can be a rational course of action.
 If you would rather be richer in the future and are willing to risk additional capital in that pursuit, reinvesting dividends can be the more intelligent strategy.
 In any event, when you move beyond having a job, dividends from profits are the second most common source of wealth for small business investors.
 Other than reinvesting dividends, small business owners can also look into SME Business Term Loans like SME Micro Loan to grow their businesses.

 3. Capitalized Earnings from Selling the Firm

 Once a company has grown beyond the small business realm, it could become attractive enough that outside investors want to own it.
 When this happens, these investors may offer to buy the company.
 With few exceptions, the primary source of value for an operating business that generates good returns on capital is the earnings power, not the assets on the balance sheet.
-For example, manufacturing plant machinery aren’t worth much when bought on the liquidation market, but when acquired as part of an on-going company that produces large profits, it is valuable.
+For example, manufacturing plant machinery aren’t worth much when bought on the liquidation market.
+But when acquired as part of an on-going company that produces large profits, it is valuable.

 Investors will look at the earnings of the business and factor in growth, debt levels, and the economics of the industry.
 If things are attractive, they often apply a valuation multiple to the profit stream.
 This is the equivalent of the price-to-earnings (PE) ratio you often hear in the stock market.
 Thus, a business that earns $1 million per year in profit might reasonably sell for $10 million or $15 million.
 That figure is the “capitalized” earnings value of the firm.
 If the business is sold for $10 million, it means that its price-to-earnings ratio is 10x.

-In the new edge arena, many investors are looking at the spectrum of data and customer base that the business has, that can significantly increase its valuation.
+In the new edge arena, many investors are looking at the spectrum of data and customer base that the business has.
+That can significantly increase its valuation.
 The branding, marketing effort, and other goodwill value also contributes to the business.
-Many loss-making companies or start-ups that have not made profit in their business, have already become multi-million in worth and they are being acquired by venture capitalists and private equity guys in the market.
+Many loss-making companies or start-ups that have not made profit in their business, have already become multi-million in worth.
+And they are being acquired by venture capitalists and private equity guys in the market.